Longyearbyen: Education

 Longyearbyen School serves ages 6–18.
 It is the northernmost primary and secondary school in the world.
 Once pupils reach ages 16 or 17 many families move to mainland Norway.
 There is a non-degree-offering tertiary educational institution in Longyearbyen, University Centre in Svalbard (UNIS), co-located with the Norwegian Polar Institute, Svalbard Museum, Svalbard Science Forum.

-The Czech Arctic Research Station is also based in Longyearbyen and provides facilities for researchers and students not only from the Czech Republic but from all over the world.
+The Czech Josef Svoboda Arctic Research Station, is based in Longyearbyen.
+The station is the property of the University of South Bohemia in České Budějovice.
+The station is used by scientists from the Faculty of Science of the University of South Bohemia in České Budějovice, by scientists from the Czech University of Life Sciences Prague, the Czech Academy of Sciences.
+The station also provides facilities for scientists from foreign institutions.